March 26, 2009

 (2007, Japan, Tomie x Tomie)

 I thought we'd seen the last of the movies about Junji Ito's creepy creation.
-But then came the eighth entry in the Tomie series (there's a guide to them here).
-It's been out on DVD in Japan since 2007, but I found an official (?)
-Chinese DVD in Malaysia, pictured above, with English subtitles, sort of.
+But then came this eighth entry in the Tomie series (here's my guide to them all).
+It's been out on DVD in Japan since 2007, and I first saw it on a Chinese DVD in Malaysia, pictured above, but now Japan Flix have released it officially, online with English subtitles.

 With Tomie's unnatural ability to completely regenerate from dismembered body parts, it's surprising she hasn't had to face herself before...

-Two factory workers are tangling with Tomie, but two different Tomies.
-One young man is recovering from the death of his girlfriend, but is being pursued by a Tomie who has a gaggle of his colleagues at her bidding.
-Unknown to him, his friend is helping another Tomie through a difficult regeneration.
+Two factory workers are tangling with Tomie, well, two different Tomies.
+One guy is recovering from the death of his girlfriend, but is being pursued by a Tomie, who has a gaggle of his colleagues at her bidding.
+Unknown to him, a close friend is helping another Tomie through a difficult regeneration...

-Framed 16:9, it appears to have been shot on HD video, but is far better photographed than the previous two entries, with careful lighting and composition.
-It's well directed by Tomohiro Kubo, an assistant director on Tomie: Forbidden Fruit and Hideo Nakata's Sleeping Bride, who adds visual layers to the many mysteries.
+Framed 16:9, it appears to have been shot on HD video, but is far better photographed than the previous two, with careful lighting and composition.
+It's well directed by Tomohiro Kubo, an assistant director on Tomie: Forbidden Fruit and Hideo Nakata's Sleeping Bride, adding visual layers to the many mysteries.